The Friday the 13th series arrived during an era of wonderful promotional posters. VHS Revival brings you its definitive ranking

 When you rush into sequel territory in the hope of establishing a franchise killer, plot holes are par for the course it seems, but Friday the 13th Part II is much more than a bad case of sequelitis.
 It has become something of an anomaly in the series all these years later, not only due to superficial elements like the peephole pillowcase, a horror artefact that would never be seen again, but because it presented Jason in a much more fragile form, pitting him against the most genuine and relatable final girl in the entire series in Amy Steel’s Ginny Field.
 There were no gimmicks, no instances of profound silliness, just dead-eyed slasher goodness prior to the numbered sequel explosion of later years.

 The poster for Friday the 13th Part II is just as impressive, a similar outlier that does what A New Beginning would try and fail to do a half-decade later, concealing and teasing in a way that is also visually inspired.
-It’s everything you want from an artform whose purpose is to get audiences into cinemas without giving too much away.
+It is everything you want from an art form whose purpose is to get audiences into cinemas without giving too much away.
 A fitting tribute to arguably the purest post-Halloween slasher to come out of the Golden Age, and one of the purest and most enjoyable of the entire genre.

 6. Friday the 13th Part VIII: Jason Takes Manhattan (1989)